Health Insurance

 You may not have heard of commercial insurance, but, believe it or not, it is the most commonly-purchased business insurance.
 To maintain your business’s financial integrity and viability, you must ensure that your finances are protected from potential losses.
 Commercial insurance protects the business owner and their employees from losses, typically through bodily injury, property damage, and business interruption.
+According to the Insurance Information Institute (III), commercial lines insurance accounted for over $387 billion in direct written premiums in the United States as of 2024, underscoring just how essential this coverage is for American businesses.
 Commercial insurance varies from business to business, but in general, it all comes down to three main types:

 In general, most businesses fall into one of three categories that affect the type of commercial insurance that you may need to consider.
 Let’s look at each category and what commercial insurance options are available for businesses in each group.